• the Cine-Tourist

 In later manifestations of this setting the map will become an object of scrutiny, inherent to the investigation of crime or the pursuit of suspects.
 As with espionage, war and exploration, the map in the police procedural film is a generically determined motif.
 (See here and here for more maps in police stations.)

 Perhaps the most common setting in which a map will be found as establishing decor is the schoolroom.
-Such a map may be a significant motif if it relates to a theme, as here:
+Such a map may be a significant motif if it relates to a theme (e.g. below left), but it is not like to be closely scrutinised unless we are being made a party to a lesson in which it features (e.g. below right):

 In most cases, including the earliest examples I have found, the schoolroom map is more a marker of the place in which it is found than of the place it represents: